 At Willow Private Finance, we leverage this dynamic across multiple private banks to negotiate terms that reflect the full value of the relationship—not merely the immediate transaction.

-Why Lombard Rates Can Outperform Mortgage Rates in 2025
+Why Lombard Rates Can Outperform Mortgage Rates

-A striking feature of 2025’s lending market is that Lombard rates frequently outperform mortgage rates.
+A striking feature of the lending market is that Lombard rates frequently outperform mortgage rates.
 This is counterintuitive for borrowers accustomed to the idea that property-secured lending should be cheaper than unsecured borrowing.
 But Lombard lending is not unsecured—it is secured against liquid assets that can be marked to market and sold quickly, making it much safer for the lender.

 Additionally, private banks have more flexibility to price Lombard loans competitively because the facility often complements a broader AUM relationship.
 For borrowers with strong portfolios, it is not unusual to obtain Lombard pricing that is lower than many residential or investment property rates.
 This is especially attractive for borrowers using Lombard facilities for deposits, tax payments or strategic liquidity while waiting to refinance property later.